 To secure the transfer of information between devices, OpenVPN also uses SSL (secure sockets layer) and TLS (transport layer security) encryption protocols.
 This is the same technology that’s used to protect HTTPS websites.

-When using OpenVPN to bypass geo-blocks or firewalls, your online traffic looks like regular web traffic, making VPN detection much harder.
+When using OpenVPN in regions with internet restrictions, it masks VPN traffic as a regular web connection, looks like regular web traffic, making VPN detection much harder.
 The SSL/TLS technology offers additional benefits to OpenVPN, such as allowing it to confirm the server you’re connecting to is safe, verifying data hasn’t been modified, and allowing it to create and share new encryption keys to protect the data in the session.
 Moreover, OpenVPN uses OpenSSL to support almost all encryption algorithms, hash functions, and public-key cryptography technology.

 This means that when you are using OpenVPN, your data is secured and you are completely protected from possible cyber attacks.